TheMTtakeover/goat-rulings/edison-all-rulings.md

 - If “DNA Transplant” changes a monster’s Attribute so that it can be taken  by a “Charmer”, and then “DNA Transplant” is destroyed so that the  monster’s Attribute no longer corresponds to the effect of the  “Charmer”, the controller of the “Charmer” loses control of the monster.
 - If the turn player controls a “Charmer” and a monster controlled by its  effect, and activates “Assault on GHQ” and targets the controlled  monster, and the opponent chains an effect to destroy the “Charmer”, the controlled monster returns to the opponent’s control, but is still  destroyed by the effect of “Assault on GHQ”.

 #### XING ZHEN HU

 - You can chain one of the 2 Spell or Trap Cards on the field to the  activation of "Xing Zhen Hu".
 However, the remaining one will not be  able to be activated after "Xing Zhen Hu" resolves.
 - If neither  of the targeted Spell or Trap Cards is on the field when "Xing Zhen Hu"  resolves, then "Xing Zhen Hu" remains on the field meaninglessly.

 #### X-SABER URBELLUM

-*(1)#### When this card inflicts Battle Damage to your opponent while they have 4 or  more cards in their hand, place 1 random card from their hand on top of  their Deck.*
+*(1)When this card inflicts Battle Damage to your opponent while they have 4 or  more cards in their hand, place 1 random card from their hand on top of  their Deck.*

 - The (1) mandatory Trigger Effect activates & resolves on the field.
   - This effect activates in Substep 5 - After Damage Calculation.
   - This effect will only activate if your opponent has 4(+) cards in hand.
   - This effect returns a card, even if your opponent no longer has 4(+) cards in hand.

 #### XX-SABER FAULTROLL

 *(C) This card cannot be Normal Summoned or Set.
 This card cannot be Special Summoned except while you control 2 or more face-up "X-Saber" monsters.
 (1) Once per turn, you can Special Summon 1 Level 4 or lower "X-Saber"  monster from your Graveyard.*

 - The (C) Summon Condition cannot be negated.
   - This card can only be Special Summoned (by its effect) from the hand.
-  - This card cannot be Special Summoned by "Gottoms' Emergency Call" [[REF](https://www.pojo.biz/board/showthread.php?t=852661)].
+  - This card cannot be Special Summoned by "Gottoms' Emergency Call" [REF](https://www.pojo.biz/board/showthread.php?t=852661).
 - The (1) Ignition Effect activates & resolves on the field.
   - Each copy of "XX-Saber Faultroll" can activate this effect once per turn (while it is face-up).
   - This effect targets 1 Level 4 or lower “X-Saber” in your Graveyard.
 It is negated by "Necrovalley."
   - This effect can target “XX-Saber” monsters as well (they are also “X-Saber” monsters).

 #### XX-SABER FULHELMKNIGHT

 *(1) Once, while this card is face-up on the field; you can negate the  attack of 1 of your opponent’s monsters.
 (2) If this card destroys a  Defense Position monster your opponent controls by battle, you can  Special Summon 1 Level 4 or lower “X-Saber” monster from your Graveyard.*

 - This (1) optional Trigger Effect activates & resolves on the field.
   - This effect activates in Start of the Battle Step - Attack Declaration (like "Mirror Force").
   - '*Once, while this card is face-up on the field*' is a Condition.
 It cannot be negated.
   - If this card is flipped face-down / leaves the field, this effect can be used again.
 - The (2) optional Trigger Effect activates in Substep 7 - End of the Damage Step.

-  - This effect targets an X/XX-Saber monster in your Graveyard; it is negated by "Necrovalley" [[REF](https://www.pojo.biz/board/showthread.php?t=848277)].
+  - This effect targets an X/XX-Saber monster in your Graveyard; it is negated by "Necrovalley" [REF](https://www.pojo.biz/board/showthread.php?t=848277).

-  - This effects activates & resolves even if "XX-Saber Fulhelmknight" leaves the field [
+  - This effects activates & resolves even if "XX-Saber Fulhelmknight" leaves the field [REF1](https://www.pojo.biz/board/showthread.php?t=835785) [REF2](https://www.pojo.biz/board/showthread.php?t=825682).

-    REF1

-    ,

-    REF2

-    ].

-    - Example: "Ryko, Lightsworn Hunter" is destroyed by battle, its Flip Effect  destroys Fulhelmknight during Substep 6 - Resolve Effects, and  Fulhelmknight's effect activates in Substep 7 - End of the Damage Step) [[REF1](https://www.pojo.biz/board/showthread.php?t=835785), [REF2](https://www.pojo.biz/board/showthread.php?t=825682)].
+    - Example: "Ryko, Lightsworn Hunter" is destroyed by battle, its Flip Effect  destroys Fulhelmknight during Substep 6 - Resolve Effects, and  Fulhelmknight's effect activates in Substep 7 - End of the Damage Step) [REF1](https://www.pojo.biz/board/showthread.php?t=835785), [REF2](https://www.pojo.biz/board/showthread.php?t=825682).

 #### XX-SABER GARSEM

 - This effect activates even if destroyed by a card effect during the Damage Step.

 #### XX-SABER GOTTOMS

 *1 Tuner + 1 or more EARTH monsters
 (1) You can Tribute 1 "X-Saber" monster to discard 1 random card from your opponent's hand.*